 - Military maps are prone to this.
 The World Geodetic System is the basis for all military maps used by most modern armed forces.
 The modern US military and most of NATO are on WGS 84.
 Our allies and some countries use older versions.
 Units that get lost, maps that don't match, weapons and navigation systems that can't talk to each other, all adds to Jurisdiction Friction.

-- It's not just software and hardware that falls victim to No Backwards Compatibility In The Future; it applies to physical materials too.
-Case in point, FOGBANK, which was an unbelievably-classified plastic used in Trident missile warheads.
+- FOGBANK, which was an unbelievably-classified plastic used in Trident missile warheads.
 FOGBANK production ended in 1989.
 When the Navy wanted to refurbish its existing warheads, they had to build a brand-new factory to produce FOGBANK again — and discovered that the documented procedures didn't work.
-It turns out FOGBANK relied on an impurity included in the original batch, and this delayed the refurbishment by nearly ten years.
+It turns out FOGBANK relied on animpurity included in the original batch, and this delayed the refurbishment by nearly ten years.

-- As the page quote implies, old encrypted records may become unrecoverable if the decryption methods for such messages are lost in the deeps of time.
+- Old encrypted records may become unrecoverable if the decryption methods for such messages are lost in the deeps of time.
 Have fun wringing out the alphanumerics of a coded World War 2 message from an obsolete tape, then decrypting it into whatever it originally said.

 - In addition to all analog air signals being phased out, many cable stations are no longer watchable on analog TVs either (unless you have a box).
 Go buy that DTV.

 - Averted at first with the move to portable music players.
-Many iPod buyers were thrilled that they could convert and download their CD music collection on to their new device.
+Many iPod buyers were thrilled that they could convert and download their CD music collection on to their new device, a factor which probably worked to speed up the adoption of MP3 players.
 However, with more and more PCs being sold without optical drives, and smartphones and media players becoming increasingly independent from PCs, this is starting to become true.

 - Some older engines (a few cars, but mainly outboard motors for boats, lawnmower and other small engines) cannot run on gasoline containing ethanol without replacing all non-metal parts in the fuel system.